Table Tennis

 By now my companions were on their second trip down the mountain and were looking for me.
 I explained what happened and assured them I was okay.
 I took a deep breath and followed them down the mountain.
 On our next trip up the mountain, at the top I jumped off the lift and just hit the trail.

 One season the ski club was going to Whiteface Mountain near Lake Placid, NY.
-My sons lived in Massena, NY with their mother and I thought it would be fun if they met me in Lake Placid.
-I made all the arrangements and we had a wonderful weekend together in spite of my wife's efforts to turn it into a disaster.
+My sons lived in nearby Massena, NY and I thought it would be fun if they joined me for a weekend of skiing and camaraderie.
+I made all the arrangements and we had a wonderful weekend together in spite of their mother's efforts to turn it into a disaster.

 The funniest incident I remember was the time Barbara forgot to get off the ski lift.
 First of all, getting on the lift I clumsily knocked my hat off.
 The couple behind us grabbed it off the ground.
 Barbara and I were chatting all the way up and at the top of the mountain Barbara didn't get off the ski lift.